What to see in the night sky in March

 Vernal equinox (March 20)

-The vernal equinox at Stonehenge in the United Kingdom often attracts in excess of visitors to watch the sun rise in the due east.
+The vernal equinox at Stonehenge in the U.K. often attracts in excess of visitors to watch the sun rise in the due east.
 (Photo: Stonehenge Stone Circle/flickr)

 The vernal or spring equinox marks the moment when the two hemispheres of our planet each receive an equal amount of day and night.
 In the Northern Hemisphere, the event is something of a celebration as we all look forward to warmer months, longer days and the return of green foliage.

-Note: Editor's note: This story was originally published in February 2017 and has been updated with more recent information.